uhh-lt/kaldi-tuda-de/README.md

 ## News

 6 April 2021
 - We have added const arpa language models for rescoring (trained on 100 million sentences).
 These did reduce error rates further, out best result on tuda-de test is 11.85% WER now.
+A pre-trained RNN-LM will soon be available as well.

 2 July 2020
 - We have added two new pretrained models: tuda_swc_mailabs_cv_voc683k and tuda_swc_mailabs_cv_voc683k_smaller_fst, both trained on 1000h of speech data and with our new LM.